 Another aspect of cloud security is EC2 instances.
 For securing the communication with each EC2 instance, AWS provides security groups., You don’t need to assign a security group if you are using EC2 API as AWS automatically assigns one.
 But, if you are to use the EC2 Console, you need to set different rules for inbound and outbound traffic to the EC2 instances.

 Whether it is EC2 or Lambda, we are here to help you build your application.

 Here we come to the final question: which one of these services is best suited for my application?
 Well, there is no direct answer.
 There are many factors which you need to analyze and one of the major ones is your specific use case.

-If you’re wasting your compute resources due to unpredictable traffic for your application but still want a scalable and cost friendly solution, AWS Lambda is for you.
+If you’re wasting your compute resources due to unpredictable traffic for your application but still want a scalable and cost-friendly solution, AWS Lambda is for you.
 When not to use AWS Lambda?
 When you want to do complex processing and your process can’t be executed in the limited execution time.

-Or maybe you want to run a complex application which has consistent traffic and want to operate in a tried and tested deployment environment, EC2 if for you.
+Or maybe you want to run a complex application that has consistent traffic and want to operate in a tried and tested deployment environment, EC2 if for you.
 The only drawbacks are a complex setup environment and provisioning of servers.